andy-maier/pytest-easy-server/docs/usage.rst

 Protecting secrets
 ------------------

-When the server definition file is placed in a repository, any server secrets such as passwords, private keys, etc. should not be in that file in clear text form.
-There are multiple ways how this can be done:
+If the server definition file is stored in a repository, it should not contain any passwords or other secrets in clear text.
+There are multiple ways how this can be achieved:

 * Approach 1: Encrypt the server secrets and keep their encrypted form in the user-defined part of the server definition in the file.
-  This requires a key for decrypting the server secrets that is put as a secret into the CI/CD system you use to run the tests, using its facilities for storing such secrets.
+This requires a key for decrypting the server secrets.
+Use the secret management facilities of the CI/CD system that runs the tests for storing the decryption key.

 * Approach 2: Put the server secrets into a vault, and protect the vault with a CI/CD secret.
-The vault may be a file in your repository (such as an Ansible vault), or a vault service (such as Hashicorp Vault).
+The vault may be an encrypted file in your repository (such as an Ansible vault), or a vault service (such as Hashicorp Vault).
+  Use the secret management facilities of the CI/CD system that runs the tests for storing the access data for the vault.

 Example
 ^^^^^^^